 5 – Pressure Loss

-As water flows through a PRV, pressure loss occurs and it needs to be taken into account in the design.
+As water flows through a PRV, pressure loss occurs and needs to be considered in the design.

 The table below gives an idea of what pressure loss you can expect under different scenarios.